Jakeplays12/JakePlugin12/README.md

 - [x] Run the command with an Arg and effect selected player
 - [x] When Arg used tell Command User that chosen player has fly

-> BUGS

-- When /fly is used with a non-player name, Server gives "An internal error occurred while attempting to perform this command" and a null error in console.

 ## /gmc, /gms, /gmsp (Shorter Gamemode Commands)
 ###### GamemodeCommands